Quantcast

 Best Apples for Applesauce

-Below is a list of apples which are best for sauces and fresh preparation.
+Below is a list of apples that are best for sauces and fresh preparation.
 Softer apples tend to work best for sauces as well as baking dishes that cook quickly, like muffins.
-Use firmer apples (such as above) for dishes that cook 45 minutes or more.
+Use firmer apples (such as above) for dishes that cook for 45 minutes or more.

 Best Apples for Cider